ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

 - At HTML level, it wraps the product item template in its dataset attribute `data-template-item`.
-- At Twig level, it includes the item template, replaces Twig variables with the strings used by the JS renderer, and pass it to the [`escape` filter](https://twig.symfony.com/doc/3.x/filters/escape.html) with the HTML attribute strategy.
+- At Twig level, it includes the item template, replaces Twig variables with the strings used by the JS renderer, and passes it to the [`escape` filter](https://twig.symfony.com/doc/3.x/filters/escape.html) with the HTML attribute strategy.

 To be present, this wrapping node template must be added to the `global-search-autocomplete-templates` group of tabs components: